gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 conscience.
 Finally Erileine nodded.
 "All right."

 "Thank you.
 Lady Kembe has dreams sometimes, dreams that are more than dreams.
-These last few years, they have shown her people falling from a great height and a shadow moving across the land.
-It could mean nothing.
-It usually has, in the past–divination is a chancy thing.
+These last few years, they have shown her a shadow moving across the land.
+At first she thought it was a metaphor, but of late…" He shrugged.

+"So you're here because of a metaphor," Erileine said flatly.

+Razi shrugged again.
+"I have chased rhymes before, and children's games–why not a metaphor?
+It could mean nothing–it often has, in the past.
 But still, better to search and not find than not to search.
 Since she cannot come here herself…"  He turned his palms up.
 "Here I am."